stevecd/nw-talk/README.md

 11. `cd ../../../../`
 12. start node-webkit, maybe `nw ./`

+## features
+* Buddylist generated from presence stanzas.
+* Send/receive chat stanzas.
+* 5-minute idle timer marks user as away and blanks out the UI with a white overlay until clicked.
+* Overlay can be triggered with escape as well.

 It's tedious to have to rebuild the same package 3 times, eventually I hope to figure that out.